Analysis

 Gauss codes

-This displays both the classical and oriented Gauss codes.
+This displays the classical, oriented and signed Gauss codes.
 Classical Gauss codes are common in the literature, but they suffer from ambiguities related to orientation; for composite knots they may not even uniquely define the topology.
-Oriented Gauss codes solve this problem by adding a little more information.
+Oriented and signed Gauss codes solve this problem by adding a little more information.

-For a more detailed description of both formats, see the section on creating knots from Gauss codes.
+For a more detailed description of these formats, see the section on creating knots from Gauss codes.

 Dowker-Thistlethwaite notation